 - 1. Use a graphic organizer.
 Students may use a graphic organizer that is familiar and that can be used without changing the directions for the writing prompt.
 Please use the website/email links on page 1 (State MSAA Coordinators) for state-specific policy information. - 2.
 Annotate.
 If a student's writing sample includes inventive spelling, hard-to-read penmanship, or use of symbols, please annotate.
 Refer to Appendix A for more details on annotation. - 3.
 Upload.
-If a student response is not entered into the System (by the student or by the scribe), then the final response template needs to be uploaded.
+If a student response is not entered into the MSAA Online Assessment System (by the student or by the scribe), then the final response template needs to be uploaded.
 Do not include idea cards, drafts, pictures of communication boards/devices, student selections from pictures, etc. If a student uses a communication board/device, please upload only a picture of the final writing product produced with the device.
-Do not upload files containing personally identifiable information of students. - 4.
+Do not upload files containing name, school, age, grade, or images of a student or TA. - 4.
 Where can I find more information about uploading writing evidence?
 Refer to the MSAA Online Assessment System User Guide for Test Administrators for specific directions regarding how and when to capture and upload writing evidence.